pyrocko/grond/docs/source/method/index.rst

 Filtering
 .........

-filtering to the desired fraquency band is part of the restitution.
+filtering to the desired frequency band is part of the restitution.

-TODO: Explain the ffactor
+TODO Explain the ffactor
-filter factor fmin/ffactor  fmax *ffactor
+filter factor fmin/ffactor  fmax ffactor

 Misfit calculation
 ..................